 Distraction means that you are not present and aware.
 Rather, your mind is off thinking about something else.
 Perhaps it’s the big game on this weekend, your job, or a TV show you want to watch.
 Even worse, you visibly show demonstrate your distraction by keeping your eyes and attention glued to your phone.
 The smartphone has become a key culprit by which men sabotage relationships.
 You signal that you are not here, that you are not giving your partner priority, and even that you don’t care.

 You may not intend to sabotage relationships, but in the end, that’s what’s happening.
 It can be painful, but doing some soul-searching and reflection is helpful to better understand what you are doing and how to avoid those behaviors in the future.
 If you need help, a therapist who specializes in relationship counseling for men can help.
 That way you can break the cycle, preserve valuable relationships, and not make those mistakes again!
-For additional information on men and relationships please call Philip at 813-651-1221
+For additional information on men and relationships, visit the Relationship Counseling for Men page or call Philip at 813-651-1221.